gremlin12/marathon_map/README.md

 Google's algorithms are not infallible and can occasionally return information that is incomplete, misleading, or wrong.
 For example, a city park may appear to be at city hall instead of at its actual physical location.
 Or you may see duplicate markers for the same school or business.
-Please be mindful of the technology's limitations when using Marathon Map.
+To correct this problem, place-IDs for duplicate or incorrect locations can be filtered out by placing them manually in the badID array in app.js.

 ** Acknowledgements **